CEVA-AI-Labs/pytorch-superpoint/README.md

 - torchvision >= 0.3.0 (tested in 0.11.1)
 - cuda (tested in cuda11.3)

+Copy the provided LiteML whl file to this folder and then install using the commands below:
 ```
 conda create --name py36-sp python=3.6
 conda activate py36-sp